 My Research Interests

-I am a Astrophysicist and Software Engineer at the Space Telescope Science Institute (STScI).
-I was born and raised in Syracuse, NY.
-I then moved north and received a B.S. in Physics at St. Lawrence University and then my PhD in Astrophysics from Keele University in England.
-I then spent four years as a Postdoctoral Fellow at the STScI as a member of STScI's ISM group.
-After that, I worked for over a year as an Instrument and Observatory Scientist for the Stratospheric Observatory For Infrared Astronomy (SOFIA).
+I am an Astrophysicist and Software Engineer at the Space Telescope Science Institute (STScI).
+Originally from Syracuse, NY, I earned my B.S. in Physics from St. Lawrence University and my Ph.D. in Astrophysics from Keele University in England.
+After four-years as a postdoctoral fellow at STScI within the Interstellar Medium group, I worked as an Instrument and Observatory Scientist for the Stratospheric Observatory for Infrared Astronomy (SOFIA).

 CV